RomanTsukanov/devextreme-wiki-draft/run-website-on-your-machine.md

         npm i

-    If the installation fails after the first command, open `package.json` in this folder.
+    If the installation fails, open `package.json` in this folder.
 Check the following line: `devextreme-internal-tools`.
 Its value should be `"stable"`.

 1. Run the following command to generate the content maps: